 Just as no cancer is the same, neither is a fingerprint.
 The fingerprints on this arrow are from some of my family and friends all of whom have been affected by cancer in some way.
 We are all part of the Pelotonia Community.
 We are riders, volunteers, and donors doing what we can to help end cancer.
 My arrow is not my arrow but instead, 'our' arrow.—Pam K.

-My brother, my niece and those others on my helmet were my driving force to finish each ride.
+My brother, my niece and those others on my helmet are my driving force to finish each ride.
 Each year I continue to put these names on my helmet, and each year I have to add more.
-My Arrow is designed to put faces with those names.
-People that lost their fight, those who are survivors, and those currently fighting.
-These people are special, because their fight is my fight.
+My arrow is designed to put faces with those names.
+People who have lost their fight, those who are survivors, and those currently fighting—these people are special, because their fight is my fight.
 Pelotonia is our way of giving others HOPE to be on that survivor list.—Rex F.

 Every year I ride for my mother, who lost her life to liver cancer at age 56 in 1985.
 Many years ago she instilled in me the love of sewing.
 In 2012 I began making quilts to raffle or sell to fund my ride.
 This arrow includes fabric from each Pelotonia quilt I have made.
 It also includes fabric from the Pelotonia 2019 quilt.—Denise W.

 For the community, Pelotonia represents a journey.
 A journey of discovery; a journey of survival; a journey of hope.
 Pelotonia also takes riders on a literal journey through communities bound together by the roots of one common goal.—Tim S.